 It’s not always easy to think about retirement when the challenges of daily life intrude.
-But retirement preparation can help focus you on the long-term rewards of planning ahead.
+But creating a retirement plan in preparation can help focus you on the long-term rewards of planning ahead.
 It starts with understanding some basic concepts of spending.

 Throughout your career, cash flow is straightforward: you work and get paid a steady salary through an employer.
 But that all changes once you retire.
 Your income channels suddenly switch, and with it, the amount of money you can spend.